colebolebole/kumabuilder/README.md

 Node.js >= 14

-GIT

-pm2 - For running in background
+pm2(optional) - For running in background